intel/cordova-plugin-intel-xdk-device/README.md

     identifying the platform that the application is running on.
 -   [queryString](#querystring) — This property returns any query string
     parameters passed along with a protocol handler call to start an application
--   [uuid](#uuid) — The uuid property returns a unique identification id for the device.

 ### Events